Corona COVID-19 and Pregnancy

 In a study in China on 15 pregnant women, the diagnosis for all with COVID-19 pneumonia, including three patients with underlying diseases, was mild pneumonia without acute respiratory distress syndrome in the whole course of the study, all had good recovery and did not need mechanical ventilation.
 None of them had a relapse or sudden aggravation of pneumonia symptoms due to childbirth or pregnancy.

-risk factors that increase the severity of the disease in pregnant women:
+risk factors that increase the severity of the disease in pregnant women:-Age more than 35

 -Body mass index more than 25